Beetle in a dream walking calmly into a circle of warm golden light from darkness

 “A cockroach comes to those who are afraid of seeing something in themselves — something that lives in the dark and will not die.”

-The cockroach is one of the least-loved creatures in dreams and in life.
+The cockroach provokes the sharpest revulsion in dreams and in life.
 The reaction to one is nearly universal: revulsion, the impulse to remove it.
 And precisely for this reason, it is such an important dream image.
 In psychology, what arouses the strongest disgust often comes closest to what we deny in ourselves.

 Biologically, the cockroach is a remarkable creature.
 It outlived the dinosaurs.
 It survives conditions that kill most living things.
 It adapts to any environment.
 It is invisible by day and active by night.
 It cannot be permanently destroyed.